 The most unpleasant part of my day was actually when I got home and started to write this post.
 That’s when the day’s pain hit me.
 Doing this every day is going to kick my ass–in a good way I hope.

-What I learned from today: A moderate amount of cussing is scientifically proven to dampen pain.
-F*** this f****** pain!
+One thing I learned from today: A moderate amount of cussing is scientifically proven to dampen pain.
+So f*** this f****** pain!

 After falling on my hip in a solo seven years ago, I developed chronic pain that slowly became persistent and severe.
 I gradually lost my ability to do even basic activities: sitting, standing, walking, cooking, cleaning, traveling.
 Even listening to conversation or being around other people for too long can cause unmanageable pain, so I have pulled away from many people I know and love.
 My life has changed profoundly as I adapt to disability and loss, amid getting married, switching careers, leaving Brooklyn, and raising a child.
 I sometimes discover a joy and gratitude that feels unshakeable; and as often, I am consumed by rage and panic.
 Zen Buddhism, a dedicated partner and friends, and an understanding of pain biology have been crucial supports.
 After years of failed treatments and no diagnosis, I have a good understanding of what’s happening to me and how to treat it.
 The result of my self-study is a four-week comprehensive pain treatment program I’m beginning tomorrow at the Shirley Ryan AbilityLab in Chicago.
 It will be a serious challenge but may lead to serious gains.
 I am scared, excited, hopeful, determined.